ojo1996/VideoMultiAgents_HOEY/azure-batch/README.md

         `python3 run_collect_eval_metrics.py`

-## 🚀Execute the script for AutoScale Pool size of Azure Batch
+## 🚀Run the script to automatically scale the Azure Batch pool size.

-- ### By running the script below, the pool size in Azure Batch is automatically adjusted according to the number of tasks that need to be processed.
+- By running the script below, the pool size in Azure Batch is automatically adjusted according to the number of tasks that need to be processed.

     `python3 auto_scale_controller.py`